Threatened premature labour

 Extract

-- regular, painful uterine contractions less than 10 minutes apart
+• Regular, painful uterine contractions 10 minutes or less apart for > 1 h

 Linked evidence summaries